Questions & Answers

-A: DK1A and NO1A are virtual areas (DK1A is a sum constraint on the flow on Skagerrak and Kontiskan.
+A: DK1A and NO1A are virtual areas (DK1A is a sum constraint on the flow on Skagerrak and Kontiskan HVDCs.
 NO1A is a sum constraint between (NO5 and NO2) and NO1), not having producers /consumers, that are applied under the current NTC.

 Q: Will the PTDFs published in the Nordics contain the names or unique IDs (from day to day) for CNECs or combined dynamic constraints?
-Indeed, “decoding” of the PTDFs seemed to be a big topic in CWE.
+"Decoding” of the PTDFs seemed to be a big topic in CWE.

 Q: Will the common grid model be available?

-A: It is not likely that the common grid model will be publicly available.
+A: No. The common grid model will not be publicly available.

 Q: Is there a possibility to have 10-14 days forecast for the PTDFs published?